 Despite there being a standard bath size, you will sometimes find baths or spaces that do not fit with these dimensions.
 For example, when VictoriaPlum.com was approached by the BBC's DIY SOS to help with a project on a family home near Hull, we found that the bath actually measured an incredibly short 1400mm in length.
 This was so short in fact, we were forced to order a specially constructed bath from one of our suppliers which would fit such a small gap.

 Small baths are generally considered to be around 1500mm or 1600mm in length, however, in most cases, the width generally won't deviate from the standard 700mm.
 If you do have a space as small as this, why not consider a corner bath?

 Small bathroom?
 No worries.
-The Real corner bath slots neatly into the corner
+The Realm corner bath slots neatly into the corner

 At the opposite end of the scale, whilst humans are, on average, getting larger, baths have now increased their proportions, especially in new builds and renovations, resulting in large baths that exceed the standard bath size.